infocareworkshop/serviceorderhub-docs/docs/Webhooks.md

 Webhook is connected to Invoice statuses in ServiceOrderHub's service provider settings.
 A status triggering invoice webhooks must have the "Send to client" flag checked.
 Status is being sent by the provider upon creating an invoice.

+The webhook's body will always contain the `guid` field.
+Also it has some case information including case's core data, `orderData`, and `productData`.

 Example:
 ```
 {